yugabyte/yugabyte-db/docs/content/preview/contribute/docs/docs-style.md

 ### Links

 Prefer markdown-style `[link text](link-target)` links over HTML tags.
 Markdown's endnote-style links are also fine to use.
-Hugo has its own curly-brace link syntax, but it's less friendly and doesn't seem to have any advantages in normal use.
+Hugo has its own curly-brace link syntax, but it's less friendly and doesn't seem to have many advantages in normal use.

 ### Code blocks